Two-Step Estimation of a Strategic Network Formation Model with Clustering: Optimal Link Choices

-Note that the left-hand side is the component of the choice index in (\ref{gij}) associated with friends in common.
-The right-hand side is the expected marginal utility (times $2$) from friends in common.
-To see this, note that if $i$ contemplates a link with $j$, then $i$ considers that her friends $k$ can become friends in common with $j$.
-If $j$ is of type $s$ and $i$'s friend $k$, a potential friend in common, is of type $t$, then the expected utility of $i$ from the friend in common with $j$ is $V_{i,st} (X,\sigma)$.
-Taking the sum over all friends $k$ of $i$, we obtain the expected utility of friends in common if $i$ links to $j$.
+almost surely, where $G_{ik}(\epsilon_{i},X,\sigma)$ is defined in (\ref{eq:gij}).
+The left-hand side of (\ref{eq:w.interp}) is the component added to the latent utility in (\ref{eq:gij}).
+The right-hand side of (\ref{eq:w.interp}) interprets this component as the expected incremental utility from friends in common.
+We interpret it as such because if individual $i$ contemplates a link to individual $j$, she anticipates that her friend $k$ can potentially become a mutual friend with $j$.
+If individual $j$ is of type $x_{s}$ and individual $i$'s friend $k$ is of type $x_{t}$, then $i$'s expected utility from this potential friend in common is $V_{i,st}(X,\sigma)$.
+Taking the average over all friends of individual $i$, we obtain the expected incremental utility from friends in common if individual $i$ links to individual $j$.
+By adding this component to the latent utility, we internalize the strategic interactions between the link choices due to the preference for friends in common, so that the optimal decision breaks down into a collection of binary choices.

-Corollary \ref{cor.rfG} suggests that the optimal decision $G_{i}\left( \varepsilon_{i},X,\sigma\right) $ resembles the pure-stategy Nash equilibrium in an entry game \citep{Tamer_2003,Ciliberto_Tamer_2009} where the entry decisions are the link choices.